twolodzko/goer/README.md

 In Erlang, the [recommended way](erlang-lists) to add an element to a list is by using the cons operator `[Elem | List]` (which has *O(1)* complexity).
 The syntax is not available in `goer`.
 Since underneath `goer`'s lists are [Go slices], the cheaper way is to append the new element at the back of the slice.
 For this reason, `goer` rather uses the `++` operator, which in Erlang is mostly used to combine lists, e.g. `[1,2] ++ [3,4] == [1,2,3,4]`.
 In `goer`, to add an element to the list, you would use `List ++ Elem` which adds the element at the back of the list.
 The `++` operator is overloaded, `[foo] ++ bar` is interpreted the same as `[foo] ++ [bar]`.

 For the same reason as above, head and tail functions are not as useful for dealing with lists as in Erlang.
-Instead, there are `last` and `rest` for accessing the *N*th and everything but the *N*th value.
+Instead, there are `last` and `rest` for accessing the last and everything but the last value.

-This leads to promoting different patterns, for example, to reverse a list in Erlang you [could use a recursive function]:
+This leads to different patterns, for example, to reverse a list in Erlang you [could use a recursive function]:

 ```erlang
 reverse(Lst) -> reverse(Lst,[]).